Yonny Hernandez Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in MLB.
+- The Blue Jays pitching staff ranks third in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the seventh-ranked team ERA among all league pitching staffs (3.85).
+- The Blue Jays have the fifth-ranked team ERA among all league pitching staffs (3.83).

-- In his last appearance on Wednesday, the right-hander threw six innings against the San Diego Padres, allowing two earned runs while surrendering four hits.
+- His last time out came on Thursday against the San Diego Padres, when the right-hander tossed six scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.